aaronhans/polymer3-test-drive/README.md

 Sample Hello World <a href="https://aaronhans.github.io/polymer3-test-drive/hello-bundle.html">demo</a>

 The responsive header polymer demo based on several off the shelf polymer components <a href="https://aaronhans.github.io/polymer3-test-drive/index-bundle.html">demo</a>.
-There is no custom code here, the polymer tutorial code is just modified to be a standard web component
+There is no custom code here, the polymer menu tutorial code is just modified to use the standard web component style